-If you have an open disability claim with an insurance company, there will likely come a time when they ask you to attend an Independent Medical Examination, or IME.
+If you have an open long-term disability claim with an insurance company, there will likely come a time when they ask you to attend an Independent Medical Examination or IME.
 This might seem frightening at first, and you’ve probably heard some horror stories.
-What I’m going to share with you today is what you must know before attending any IME, and how to prepare yourself beforehand.
+What I’m going to share with you today is what you must know before attending any IME, tips on how to prepare for the appointment, and what happens afterwards.

-This article is part of our Ultimate Guide to Long-term Disability Benefits.
+This article is part of our Ultimate Guide to Long-term Disability.

 What is an Independent Medical Examination?